tajmone/ST4-TADS3/README.md

 - https://github.com/VoidPhantom/sublime-tads3

-My goal is to port the old `.tmLanguage` syntax to the new `.sublime-syntax` format and upgrade the package to target Sublime&nbsp;Text&nbsp;4.
+I'm porting the old `.tmLanguage` syntax to the new `.sublime-syntax` format and upgrading the package to target Sublime&nbsp;Text&nbsp;4:

+- [`TADS3.sublime-syntax`][TADS3.sublime-syntax]

-Currently, the original syntax file(s) are unchanged and identical to their upstream counterparts:
+The original syntax file(s) are currently preserved unchanged in the package — beside being renamed to uppercase, they remain identical to their upstream counterparts:

-- [`tads3.tmLanguage`][tads3.tmLanguage]
-- [`tads3.YAML-tmLanguage`][tads3.YAML-tmLanguage]

-Before migrating the syntax to the new format, I want to build robust syntax tests to ensure that scopes are not broken during the process.
+- [`TADS3.tmLanguage`][TADS3.tmLanguage] — ST2 syntax definition.
+- [`TADS3.YAML-tmLanguage`][TADS3.YAML-tmLanguage] — intermediate YAML definition (ignored by ST).

+Sublime Text version 3 and above, upon encountering a dual syntax definition, will favour the new `.sublime-syntax` format and ignore the old `.tmLanguage` file — which means that preserving the old syntax is not only harmless, but it also allows Sublime&nbsp;Text&nbsp;2 users to use this package too, since ST2 will ignore the `.sublime-syntax` and fallback on the old `.tmLanguage` file.

+If I remember correctly, the `.YAML-tmLanguage` file was an [intermediate serialization format] which allowed ST2 users to work on syntaxes using YAML instead of XML, by editing the YAML definition and converting it to the `.tmLanguage` format via the [PackageDev] dev tools.
+Anyhow, right now I'm still keeping it in the repository since it's ignored by the editor, hence it's harmless to the project.

 # License